-The Shell training academy OSR component has been developed to ensure response personnel are current and recently familiar with all aspects of oil spill response management and operations.
+The Shell Training Academy OSR component has been developed to ensure response personnel are current and recently familiar with all aspects of oil spill response management and operations.
 The training academy addresses regulatory-required, company-required, and hands-on field training involving response equipment familiarization, deployment, and operation.
-This comprehensive pre-deployment training event and on-the-job training ensures that personnel documentation and competency criteria have been satisfied prior to the start of the the drilling season.
+This comprehensive pre-deployment training event and on-the-job training ensures that personnel documentation and competency criteria have been satisfied prior to the start of the drilling season.
+Training is provided through classroom instruction and field deployment exercises.